Michaelpalacce/NAT/README.md

 - [ ] More Customizability regarding inputs
 - [ ] Download dependencies
 - [ ] Don't rely on initial mvn clean package
+- [ ] Convert information about the artifact to a special lock file.

 ## Development